 I Wake Up Screaming (1941) vs. Vicki (1953)

 Similar to High Sierra and I Died a Thousand Times, these two are essentially the same story with very few differences.
 Vicki, however, is more interested in Richard Boone’s downfall while I Wake Up Screaming leaves the police officer’s true nature in the dark until the final scene.
 In terms of tone, I Wake Up Screaming feels darker and frames the narrative around the interrogation more.
-It also (similarly to Laura) highlights the victim’s make-over, from an unknown to a head-turner – something Vicki just skips to rather than shows.
+It also (similarly to Laura) highlights the victim’s makeover, from an unknown to a head-turner – something Vicki just skips over rather than shows.
 Ultimately, it’s Betty Grable who makes the original work better.
 Her venerable strength gives more dimension than Jeanne Crain’s performance.
 At least in our opinion.

 Winner: I Wake Up Screaming